ernst-schwaiger/IDP/Questionnaire/FunctionalSafety.md

 Source: https://www.tuvsud.com/en-us/services/functional-safety/about

+"is part of the overall safety that depends on a system or equipment operating correctly in response to its inputs."
+-- IEC 61508

 ### Purpose

 The purpose of functional safety is to protect the user, directly, or indirectly (e.g. via environmental